PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Ethics & Law 2.md

 2. For what type of data companies need a consent from people?
 3. Which organization can hold your data without “a right to be forgotten”?

-__3e__ Read Chapters 2 & 3 of the General Data Protection Regulation.
+__3e__ Read Chapters 2 & 3 of the General Data Protection Regulation by clicking this link.

 __3f__ Answer questions below:
 1. Should a controller provide the details of a data protection officer?